This page from Great Ormond Street Hospital (GOSH) explains how your child might feel after a rectal biopsy and how you can best care for them.

 Your child may be tired and a little clumsy for 24 hours after the anaesthetic, so do not let them do anything that might lead to a fall.
 You should keep your child away from school or nursery for two days until they have recovered from the anaesthetic.
 Your team will let you know if your child is likely to need longer to recover.

 When should I contact the hospital or my family doctor (GP)?

 We will call you at home to check that your child is making a good recovery.
-Before you leave Woodpecker, please tell the nurse when would be the best time to call you.
+Before you leave the ward, please tell the nurse when would be the best time to call you.

 Please note this is a generic GOSH information sheet.
 If you have specific questions about how this relates to your child, please ask your doctor.
 Please note this information may not necessarily reflect treatment at other hospitals.